 +Reason: I wont work with anyone who can't care for an injured customer in the wilderness.
 Anyone can complete this training.

-3. Japanese citizen or a holder of Permanent Residency or Spousal Visa.
+3. Japanese citizen or a holder of Permanent Residency or Spouse Visa.
+Or NZ citizen.

 +Reason: we give priority to local people who are permanently and legally available to be developed and trained into future opportunities if appropriate.
 That's a big hint.
 Note: We will consider relaxing this requirement if you are also able to fill the videographer position.